-The letter refers to “Christ’s afflictions” (Col 1:24), which reminds of Gethsemane, where “His sweat became like drops of blood” (Luke 22:44), indicating His severe emotional suffering.
-All evil forces gathered their focus on Him in an effort to make Him use His power to act against God’s will (Luke 22:42).
-But apart from these “afflictions,” this letter does not mention anything which Jesus do or did.
+The letter refers to “Christ’s afflictions” (Col 1:24), which reminds me of Gethsemane, where “His sweat became like drops of blood” (Luke 22:44), indicating His severe emotional suffering.
+All evil forces gathered their focus on Him to make Him use His power to act against God’s will (Luke 22:42).
+But apart from these “afflictions,” this letter does not mention anything which Jesus does or did.
 The Father did everything.
 This principle, namely that God is the active Force, as opposed to Jesus, is consistent with what Jesus said, as recorded in John:

 “My food is to do the will of him

 who sent me and to accomplish his work”